flowers-software/spicegen/README.md

 - **type-safe relationship updates** - provides factory methods to assemble type-safe relationship updates

-_This repo is forked from the excellent [oviva-ag/spicegen](https://github.com/oviva-ag/spicegen) project._
+_This repo is forked from the excellent [oviva-ag/spicegen](https://github.com/oviva-ag/spicegen) project.
+We would like to thank Thomas Richner for agreeing to us forking and taking over the project from here._

 Notable changes: